‘Find Small Sequences Within The Bigger Story’- Haiko Boldt on Film Editing & #LANDoftheBRAVEfilm

 Multi-award winning film editor, Haiko Boldt, started editing around 2003 at ONE Africa Television after sitting in on a lot of edits with the station’s Technology Officer, Madryn Cosburn.
-In 2007, Boldt decided to freelance as Graphic Designer and Editor.
+In 2007, Boldt decided to freelance as a Graphic Designer and Editor.
 For Boldt, film editing took off in 2010 as he had the opportunity to edit multiple short and feature films in the years after until now.
-Since, Boldt has received best editor nods for multiple films.
+Ever since Boldt has received best editor nods for multiple films.

 Boldt, who is also the owner of Thunderboldt Design & Post Production, is working as Editor and Cinematographer on filmmaker Tim Huebschle’s upcoming feature film, #LANDoftheBRAVEfilm.